The tension between Sales and Engineering

-The R&D Manager adds: “There is always tension between the departments of Sales, Planning, Purchasing, Production and Engineering.
+The Operations Director adds: “There is always tension between the departments of Sales, Planning, Purchasing, Production and Engineering.
 But these healthy dynamics help us keep each other on the ball.
 The pitfall of Engineering is that we want to make a product even better, even though it is already good enough for the customer.”

 Adjust process steps to the customer request